osg-htc/technology/docs/policy/comanage-instructions-admin.md

 ### The COManage petition is stuck in the "confirmed" state

+1. Under the `People` drop-down on the left,  click on `My Population`

 1. Browse to the ``CO Person`` record.

 1. Scroll down to the ``Role``, click ``Edit``, and set the status for the ``Role`` to ``Active``.